kadamwhite/talks/2017/wceu/wceu.md

 Datavis is all around us: Charts, graphs, and interactive graphics bombard us on news websites, analytics dashboards, television programmes, smartphone apps, and advertisements.

-We're so immersed in pictures of data that it can be easy to take them for granted, but every chart or graph you see was created by a human to tell a story.
+We're so immersed in pictures of data that it can be easy to take them for granted, but every chart or graph you see was created by a human to tell a story or answer a question.

 ---